periode/thesis/readings/notes/allamanis_survey_for_big_code_naturalness_language.md

 the trace is an interesting concept: like ariadne's thread

-CODE MUST BE SYNTACTICALLY AMBIGUOUS, but it's conceptuall ambiguous (e.g. what does `counter` refer to?)
+CODE MUST BE SYNTACTICALLY UNAMBIGUOUS, but it's conceptually ambiguous (e.g. what does `counter` refer to?)

 > Code’s two channels, the algorithmic and the explanatory channels, interact through their semantic units, but mapping code units to textual units remains an open problem.
 Natural semantic units in code are identifiers, statements, blocks, and functions.
 None of these universally maps to textual semantic units.